 Landing Page Builders… Love ’em or hate ’em, they have an essential place in the digital architecture of online marketing.
 Directing customers with specific needs, to bespoke landing pages highly improves all aspects of the web moment – from visual/brand perception, to time spent on page, right through to interaction rate and convertibility.

 Instapage – “Instapage is speed.
 Speed saves money.
 Saving money makes money.
 Yes it is limited in its abilities from the box, but with a creative take on the content this is forgotten.
 The analytics reports are first class and we would recommend this as a good choice for beginners and middle weight users alike.
-There are some limitations on the entry level option, such as a/b testing, but this can be forgiven when you consider a page can be live in minutes with the templates provided.
+There are some limitations on the entry level option, such as a/b testing, but this can be forgiven when you consider a landing page can be live in minutes with the templates provided.

 A feature, however, it can’t be forgiven for missing is pop-ups… a necessary evil in the industry; the omission of this is a concern.
-Overall a great option if volume of pages, and speed are a major factor, but definitely worth spending extra for the higher tier packages if you’re a more experienced user with advanced requirements.”
+Overall a great option if volume of landing pages, and speed are a major factor, but definitely worth spending extra for the higher tier packages if you’re a more experienced user with advanced requirements.”

 Wishpond – “Speed does save money… but being cheaper means you never spend it in the first place.
 The cost of this package is greatly reduced from the other options considered here.
-Coupled with the fact you can have unlimited pages per subscription.
-It has all the basic automated marketing features and pop-ups, but lacks in the ability to customise the pages to the same detail as the other two options considered here.
-Though the editor is basic, it redeems itself by the fact it is more than just a page builder.
+Coupled with the fact you can have unlimited landing pages per subscription.
+It has all the basic automated marketing features and pop-ups, but lacks in the ability to customise landing pages to the same detail as the other two options considered here.
+Though the editor is basic, it redeems itself by the fact it is more than just a landing page builder.
 It is also ideal for social contests & competitions amongst other things – A feature most other landing page builders simply don’t have.

 No, its not a dedicated Landing page builder, but when you weigh up the cost and ability with the extra functions and growing network of users… it seems like a great deal for beginners and entry level users.”